Autumn Highlights

 IAMISIGO, clay-dyed barkcloth dress, Shadows, Spring/Summer 2024.
 Photograph by Fred Odede.
 Courtesy of IAMISIGO.
 Dirty Looks at the Barbican.

-This autumn we’re taking a deep dive into fashion, sustainability and how artists are rethinking our relationship with the natural world.
+This season we’re exploring fashion, sustainability and how artists are rethinking our relationship with the natural world.

 Exhibitions